aress31/wirespy/README.md

 ```

 ## Possible Improvements
-- [ ] Add new features such as bash autocompletion
+- [ ] Add new features such as:
+  - [ ] bash autocompletion
+  - [ ] validating all user inputs
+  - [ ] adding WPA/WPA2 for honeypot
+  - [ ] adding a status/info command showing the processes running in the background
 - [ ] Improve the UI
 - [ ] Source code optimisation